 E.1.3.
-Reconciliation between IFRS and Solvency II excess of assets over liabilities
+Reconciliation between IFRS and Solvency II

-Table 25 shows a high-level reconciliation between the Company's Own Funds under Solvency II and its shareholder equity as reported in the IFRS financial statements.
+Table 25 shows a high-level reconciliation between the Company's Own Funds under SII and its shareholder equity as reported in the financial statements.

-A quantitative and qualitative explanation of any material differences between the bases, methods and main assumptions used by AGL for the valuation for solvency purposes and those used for its valuation in the financial statements for each material class of assets are outlined in Section D.1 'Valuation of assets', D.2 'Technical Provisions' and D.3 'Other liabilities'.
-A summary of the differences between IFRS shareholder's equity and Solvency II Own Funds is outlined below:
+A quantitative and qualitative explanation of any material differences between the bases, methods and main assumptions used by AGL for the valuation for solvency purposes and those used for its valuation in the financial statements is outlined in Section D.1 'Valuation of assets', D.2 'Technical Provisions' and D.3 'Other liabilities'.
+A summary of the differences between IFRS shareholder's equity and SII Own Funds is outlined below: